-- Create space for students to generate and engage with solutions. - Prepare students for clean economy jobs. - Help students process climate impacts through language arts or art. - Empower students to know how to make a difference.
+- Create space for students to generate and engage with solutions - Prepare students for green jobs - Help students process the impacts through language arts or art, and empower students to know how to make a difference.

-At the district level, education on climate can be integrated in the curriculum.
-Curricula generally includes lesson plans and other resources for teachers that detail how course content should be taught, and aligns with the state standards for a subject and grade level.
+At the district level, education on climate can be integrated in the curriculum, which includes lesson plans and other resources for teachers that detail how course content should be taught.
+Curricula generally align with the state standards for a subject and grade level.

-84% of US teens feel moderate to extreme worry on climate change of adults believe schools should teach about global warming
+of adults believe schools should teach about global warming